CartoDB/carto-selfhosted/README.md

 Deploy CARTO in a self hosted environment.
 It is provided in two flavours:

 - [Kubernetes with helm charts](https://github.com/CartoDB/carto-selfhosted-helm)
-- Docker compose for single manchine instalations
+- Docker compose for single machine installations

 ## Databases

-Both flavours are recomended to be installed using external and managed databases (Postgres and Redis).
+Both flavours are recommended to be installed using external and managed databases (Postgres and Redis).
 The versions recommended are:

 - Redis +6
 - Postgres +11

-For development and testing purposues there is an option to use databases inside the deployment.
+For development and testing purposes there is an option to use databases inside the deployment.
 But be aware that no backup, recovery, encryption… is provided.

 ## Kubernetes

-Follow the instrucions from the [helm chart](https://github.com/CartoDB/carto-selfhosted-helm) repository.
+Follow the instructions from the [helm chart](https://github.com/CartoDB/carto-selfhosted-helm) repository.

 ## Docker Installation